chienh1/MSc-Autonomous-Systems/Dynamics-and-Motion-Control/README.md

   - Controller Design

 - **Workshops**
-  - Rapid Control Prototyping: Hands-on sessions using Texas Instruments C2000 processors and DC motors to implement control solutions rapidly.
+  - Rapid Control Prototyping: Hands-on sessions using Texas Instruments C2000 processors, LAUNCHXL-F28379D and DC motors to implement control solutions rapidly.

 ## Course Status
 The course is currently ongoing.
 Detailed reports and additional resources will be uploaded upon completion of the course.